Trustees of Museums Sheffield

-I have served as a Councillor for the Richmond Ward since 2016, having previously been an Elected Member for Darnall Ward.
-I took my Bachelors degree BA in Economic and Social History at the Sheffield University and later, an MSc in Strategic Management at Sheffield Hallam.
-I won the Sheffield Institute of Management prize for my work on this degree, hard earned given that I was working full time, raising a family and caring for my mother at that time.
+Dianne has served as a Councillor for the Richmond Ward since 2016, having previously been an Elected Member for Darnall Ward.
+She took her Bachelors degree BA in Economic and Social History at the Sheffield University and later, an MSc in Strategic Management at Sheffield Hallam.
+She won the Sheffield Institute of Management prize for her work on this degree, while simultaneously working full time, raising a family and caring for her mother.

 After graduating from Sheffield University in 1977, Neil qualified as a Chartered Accountant at KPMG.
 He left in 1987 to join what was to become Firth Rixson.
 Neil spent 20 years at the aerospace group, the majority as Group Finance Director.
 He oversaw a period of rapid growth when it was a listed business, making numerous acquisitions in the UK and America.
 In 2002 he led the public to private transaction which saw Firth Rixson acquired by the US private equity house, Carlyle.
 After leading a successful exit for Carlyle in 2006, Neil “retired”.

 Neil has been involved in arts and culture locally for many years, having been on the Sheffield Theatres Board since 2005.
 During his year of office as Master Cutler in 2012/13, Neil chaired the Steering Group that oversaw the programme of activities celebrating the centenary of the discovery of stainless steel by Harry Brearley, working closely with Museums Sheffield.
 And in 2014 Neil joined the Board of Yorkshire Artspace since 2014, serving as chair for two years.

 Patrick Meleady is the Manager of Pitsmoor Adventure Playground, which is a multi-ward winning inner city Adventure Playground that has been identified nationally and internationally as being an exemplar for play, open access and family and community support provision.